SOS Children in Uganda

 Our second SOS Children's Village opened in 2003 in Entebbe, the country's second largest city.
 It has 12 family houses for 120 children.
 It also has lots of grassy areas for the children to play together, as well as trees to shelter the houses from the heat.
 90 children also attend the SOS Nursery School located on the Village site, which has four classrooms and a playground.
 Opened in 2008, an SOS Social Centre here supports up to 600 children and their parents to stay together.

 In June 2002, we began an Emergency Relief Programme in Gulu in the North of the country, in order to help refugee children and ex-child soldiers drawn into the violence perpetrated by the Lord’s Resistance Army (LRA).
 Over 20,000 children were abducted by the LRA, mainly to be used as soldiers or sex slaves.
 Our emergency programme evolved into an SOS Social Centre to help orphaned and vulnerable children and their families.
 An SOS Children’s Village was opened here in May 2009 to give family homes to 120 refugee children who could not be reunited with their families.
 An SOS Medical Centre in the town also provides healthcare, counselling, HIV/AIDS support and workshops to over 10,000 people every year.

-SOS Children’s Village Fort Portal opened in 2010 and comprises twelve family houses to care for approximately 120 children.
-It also includes a village director's house, an aunts' house (SOS aunts take care of the children during their SOS mothers’ absence), a “tukul”, which is an African hut to hold events, a co-workers' house and an administration and service area.
+SOS Children’s Village Fort Portal opened in 2010 and consists of twelve family houses to care for approximately 120 children.
+The Village also includes an SOS Nursery which offers education and childcare to 100 children.

 In 2009, before the SOS Children’s Village started caring for children, an SOS Family Strengthening Programme was started in Fort Portal.
 About 1,600 children and their family members benefit from this programme per year.